protagolabs/Netmind-examples/hivemind/language-modeling/README.md

             "weight_decay": 0.0,
         },
     ]
-+Then wrap the optmizer with hivemind Optimzier and netmind api, this part of code does not need any modification
++#Then wrap the optmizer with hivemind Optimzier and netmind api, this part of code does not need any modification

     optimizer = Optimizer(
         dht=dht,